NehaK275/Linux_Assignment/README.md

 Rules are added to the top of the iptables because it will neglect the rules defined below a particular rule which is defined on the top.

 ### 26.What type of rules we can add to the iptables?
-Open the terminal app or login using ssh: ssh user@server-name.

-•	To list all IPv4 rules : sudo iptables -S.

-•	To list all IPv6 rules : sudo ip6tables -S.

-•	To list all tables rules : sudo iptables -L -v -n | more.

-•	To list all rules for INPUT tables : sudo iptables -L INPUT -v -n.
+we can add different types of rules, e.g. we can block a specific ip address, allowing ssh from a specific network, allow all incoming ssh, allow  incoming HTTP & HTTPs.

 ### 27.Can we block a website by its domain name only?
-yes, we can block a website by its domain name only by using $ sudo iptables -A input -i facebook.com -j drop.
+yes, we can block a website by its domain name only but iptables deals with ip addresses only so sometimes these rules doesnot as they should. we can block a website by its domain name only,for e.g.

+`$ sudo iptables -A input -i facebook.com -j drop`

 ### 28.How can we persist rules in iptables?
-We can persist rules in iptables by using command $sudo iptables-A/I/D chain_name-8/d domain/ip -j Action.
+We can persist rules in iptables by using command

+`sudo netfilter-persistent save`

+or

+`sudo iptables-save > /etc/iptables/rules.v4`

 ### 29.How can we save rules in iptables?
-we can save rules in iptables by using the command iptables-save, which writes to stdout.
+we can save rules in iptables by using the command

-$ iptables-s save >/etc/network/iptables.rules
+`sudo netfilter-persistent save`

+or

+`sudo iptables-save > /etc/iptables/rules.v4`

 ### 30.What is the difference between ufw & iptables?